jackyzha0/quartz/content/notes/i201-practice-2.md

 b) the database should be normalised to remve the redundancy. it could be separated into three entities: store, product, and an associative entity

 ## 3
+they will need to analyse the costs. this id hard because. the cost of development is uncertain due to variable salaries, time for development, testing and quality control costs.
+It is also near impossible to esimate the dollar values of benefits such as: improved security, market share, improved perception of company, reduced customer service costs, efficiency

+## 4
+requirements - Requirements are something an information system should do, or some constraint it should adhere to

+acceptance tests - not covered

+## 5
+a) adaptive - this is more suitable for systems with uncertain requirements
+b) i would use a Unified Processes approach. there are four maini steps. these are inception, elaboration, construction, and transition